Today's Articles

 Gil's mother was the "chief supporter" of his musical ambitions; she bought him an accordion and, when he was ten years old, sent him to music school in Salvador, which he attended for four years.
 Gil first played classical music as an accordionist but grew more interested in Brazil's folk and popular music.
 Singer and accordion player Luiz Gonzaga and songwriter Dorival Caymmi influenced him.

 While in Salvador, Gil heard American big band jazz and tango.
-In 1950 Gil moved back to Salvador with his family.
+In 1950, Gil moved back to Salvador with his family.
 While in high school, he joined his first band, Os Desafinados ("The Out of Tunes"), playing accordion, vibraphone, and singing; the band was active for two to three years.
 Soon after, inspired by Brazilian musician João Gilberto, he settled on the guitar as his primary instrument and began playing bossa nova.

 When President Luiz Lula da Silva took office in January 2003, he chose Gil as Brazil's new Minister of Culture, the second black person to serve in the country's cabinet.
 The appointment was controversial among political and artistic figures and the Brazilian press; Gil's remark about difficulties with his salary received criticism.
-Gil had not been a Lula's Workers' Party member and had not participated in creating its cultural program.
+Gil had not been a member of Lula's Workers' Party and had not participated in creating its cultural program.
 Shortly after becoming Minister, Gil began a partnership between Brazil and Creative Commons.
 In 2003, he gave a concert at the U.N.
 General Assembly to honor the victims of the bombing of the U.N. headquarters in Baghdad, playing with Secretary-General Kofi Annan.

 Gil is a tenor but sings in the baritone or falsetto register, with lyrics or scat syllables.
 His songs are on subjects that range from philosophy to religion, folktales, and wordplay.
 As a pioneer of tropicália, influences from genres such as rock and punk have been pervasive in his recordings.
-Gil's interest in the blues-based music of rock pioneer Jimi Hendrix has been "significant consequences for Brazilian music ."After the height of tropicália in the 1960s, Gil became increasingly interested in black culture, particularly in the Jamaican musical genre of reggae.
+Gil's interest in the blues-based music of rock pioneer Jimi Hendrix has had "significant consequences for Brazilian music ."After the height of tropicália in the 1960s, Gil became increasingly interested in black culture, particularly in the Jamaican musical genre of reggae.

 Visiting Lagos, Nigeria, in 1976 for the Festival of African Culture (FESTAC), Gil met fellow musicians Fela Kuti and Stevie Wonder.
 He became inspired by African music and later integrated some of the styles into his recordings.
 One of the most famous African-influenced records was the 1977 album Refavela, which included "No Norte da Saudade" (To the North of Sadness).
 Conversely, his 1980s musical repertoire presented an increased development of dance trends and the previous incorporation of rock and punk.
 Gil has been criticized for a conflicting involvement in authentic Brazilian music and the worldwide musical arena.
 He has had to walk a fine line, remaining true to traditional Bahian styles and engaging with commercial markets.
 Listeners in Bahia have been much more accepting of his blend of music styles, while those in southeast Brazil felt at odds with it.